olemb/dbfread/README.rst

 Options
 -------

-By default, dbfread.read() will try to guess the character encoding from the language_driver byte.
-If it can't guess the encoding it use "latin1".
+By default, dbfread will try to guess the character encoding from the language_driver byte.
+If it can't guess the encoding it uses "latin1".
 You can override the encoding with the option::

    encoding='latin1'